github/codeql/change-notes/1.19/analysis-csharp.md

 * Control flow graph improvements:
   * The control flow graph construction now takes simple Boolean conditions on local scope variables into account.
 For example, in `if (b) x = 0; if (b) x = 1;`, the control flow graph will reflect that taking the `true` (resp. `false`) branch in the first condition implies taking the same branch in the second condition.
 In effect, the first assignment to `x` will now be identified as being dead.
-  * Constant failing assertions, such as `Debug.Assert(false)`, are now taken into account.
-Syntactic successors of constant failing assertions are consequently dead code.
+  * Code that is only reachable from a constant failing assertion, such as `Debug.Assert(false)`, is considered to be unreachable.

 ## New queries